 Risotto is known as a time-consuming dish, but using a pressure cooker makes it remarkably easy, not to mention hands-off.
 You can flavor risotto any way you like, but for a seasonal Thanksgiving dish, it's hard to beat this version, made with roasted butternut squash and apple, brown butter, and sage.
 We also sneak in a touch of miso to amplify the risotto's savoriness.

 We're of the mind that Thanksgiving dinner shouldn't just taste good—whenever possible, it ought to look good, too.
 If you're in the market for a hearty vegetarian centerpiece that also makes a lovely presentation, whole stuffed acorn squash is a perfect choice.
 Here, we fill the squashes with white and wild rice, dried cranberries, toasted pecans, and ricotta salata.
-On any ordinary night, one of these alone might suffice for dinner; on Thanksgiving, cut them into slices, so folks can save room for other dishes.
+One of these alone might suffice for dinner, or if you are preparing a larger spread, cut them into slices and serve them alongside other dishes.

 If you aren't already convinced, let these honey-glazed Hasselback butternut squashes act as proof that you don't need a roasted piece of meat for your holiday centerpiece.
 The squashes are cut in half and pre-roasted before they're carefully cut Hasselback-style.
 They're glazed with a combination of honey, butter, and vinegar, and bay leaves are slipped between the slices.
 As if that's not enough, the squash is finished with a crisp topping made up of bread crumbs, Parmesan cheese, dried cranberries, and chopped pistachios.